mars-planet/mars_city/servers/body_tracker_ms/doc/sad.rst

 ---------------------------------------

-This module should track skeletal joints from a virtual astronaut, and make these data available for any other ERAS module.
+This module should track skeletal joints from a virtual astronaut, and make these data available on the Tango bus.

-An algorithm to estimate user's step using skeletal joint data should be developed and included in this module, in order to estimate and reproduce navigation paths that an astronaut defines by walking inside a Motivity treadmill.
+An algorithm to estimate user step using skeletal joint data should be developed and included in this module, in order to estimate and reproduce navigation paths that an astronaut defines by walking inside a Motivity treadmill.